xy-241/CS-Notes/content/OOP/OOP.md

 ```

 - A blueprint for other [[#OOP Class|classes]], thus can’t be used to create objects directly
+- It is useful when we only know certain properties

 >[!important] Properties
 > - Can be a subclass of other concrete class